Peter Luger Steak House: What To Know Before You Eat There

 But it's not just a complimentary bread basket you'll get when you sit down, oh no. Because, alongside that carby starter you'll also get a jug of delicious steak sauce plonked down in front of you.
 Now you might find that a bit of a weird thing to have with your bread, but, as your waiter will tell you, the steak sauce is so good that you'll want it on everything.
 Everything apart from the steak that is.
 You'll be told that the steak is so delicious as it is that the sauce will just cover up the taste of the meat.

 Thankfully you are allowed the sauce on anything else, and it is great on anything else.
 In fact, Peter Luger Steak House has found its sauce to be so popular that you can even buy a bottle of it to take away with you, too.
-So put it on the side of your plate to swipe your bread through, dunk some chips in it, but leave the steak out of it.
+So put it on the side of your plate to swipe your bread through, dunk some french fried potatoes in it, but leave the steak out of it.
 Literally.

 They take beef quality, and quantity, seriously